Parts & accessories

 While batteries will have a place in home energy systems, storage battery technology is not advanced enough to be a cost-effective addition to a generator used as a backup power source.

 Both products require installation and proper consultation with electricians in order to ensure your home’s electrical circuitry is properly handled.
-Generators, beginning at smaller wattages like 7kw, could be installed for as little as $1,000 to $2,500.
+Generators, beginning at smaller wattages such as 7kw, could be installed for as little as $1,000 to $2,500.
 Prices start at $1,899 for the Generac PowerPact 7kw generator.

 The new home battery is priced at approximately $3,000 for the battery.
 Installation prices are undetermined, but may reflect standard hourly pay for electricians, as the generator does.
 And the battery will require installation of an AC/DC power inverter, typically costing $2,000 or more, to convert its power output for use in the home.
 Batteries may also need to be replaced after a few years, more frequently if they go through frequent charging/discharging cycles.